Suffolk County Spousal Support Lawyer

 As noted above, there are many factors that must be considered before the court will oblige the request for spousal support.
 Therefore, it is critical that persons who are seeking support, as well as those who wish to avoid making unnecessary payments to an ex-spouse, immediately seek the representation of an attorney.

 At the law office of Kuhn & Sandler, PLLC, our family law attorneys are more than familiar with the different aspects that are reviewed by the courts prior to the establishment of a spousal support plan.
-As such, we are prepared to assist our clients in their efforts to ensure that the proposed plan is one that accurately meets their needs.
+As such, we are prepared to assist our clients in their efforts to ensure that the proposed plan accurately meets their needs.
+Beyond basic financial capabilities, the court considers elements such as each party's age, health, and potential earning capacity.
+It looks into contributions made by each spouse during the marriage, whether they were financial or as a homemaker.

 Divorcing individuals who are seeking spousal support can expect the courts to review the following circumstances: